apple/foundationdb/documentation/sphinx/source/api-c.rst

    An opaque type that represents a database in the FoundationDB C API.

+.. function:: fdb_error_t fdb_create_database(const char* cluster_file_path, FDBDatabase** out_database)

+   Creates a new database connected the specified cluster.
+The caller assumes ownership of the :type:`FDBDatabase` object and must destroy it with :func:`fdb_database_destroy()`.

+   :data:`cluster_file_path`
+      A NULL-terminated string giving a local path of a :ref:`cluster file <foundationdb-cluster-file>` (often called 'fdb.cluster') which contains connection information for the FoundationDB cluster.
+If cluster_file_path is NULL or an empty string, then a :ref:`default cluster file <default-cluster-file>` will be used.

+   :data:`*out_database`
+      Set to point to the newly created :type:`FDBDatabase`.

 .. function:: void fdb_database_destroy(FDBDatabase* database)

    Destroys an :type:`FDBDatabase` object.
-It must be called exactly once for each successful call to :func:`fdb_future_get_database()`.
+It must be called exactly once for each successful call to :func:`fdb_create_database()`.
 This function only destroys a handle to the database -- your database will be fine!

 .. function:: fdb_error_t fdb_database_set_option(FDBDatabase* database, FDBDatabaseOption option, uint8_t const* value, int value_length)